makeitMVPadmin/SuperGroup/README.md

 - React: A JavaScript library for building user interfaces.
 - Sass: A CSS extension language that adds features like variables, nesting, and more.
+- Clerk: A third-party software that authenticates users, manages session tokens, and provides user management functionality to the project.

 You can expand upon these technologies as needed for your project.